 The company also maintained its dividend unlike other retailers, with its final pay-out to shareholders coming in at 5p per share, reflecting the business’ strong performance in 2020 and the strength of its balance sheet.

-‘In normal circumstances, it would have given me great pleasure to reflect on another year in which we have grown sales and profits and successfully executed our proven pet care strategy,’ Pets at Home Group chief executive officer (CEO) Peter Pritchard said.
+‘In normal circumstances, it would have given me great pleasure to reflect on another year in which we have grown sales and profits and successfully executed our proven pet care strategy,’ Pets at Home Group CEO Peter Pritchard said.

 ‘These are, however, far from normal circumstances with the rapid, wide-ranging and devastating effects of COVID-19 having an unprecedented impact on all of our lives,’ he added.